For Prospective Graduate Students

 Our program waits until after applications are due to review applicants’ materials.
 After conducting a holistic review of all applications, I will contact selected applicants to begin the initial interview process (see above).

 I won’t be scheduling phone/Zoom calls with applicants before the interview stage.
 Although I love speaking with prospective students, it wouldn’t be possible for me to meet with all applicants to the lab or to review all applicants’ materials in advance.
 This decision maximizes equity and transparency, while also allowing me to focus on mentoring my current students.
+Thank you for understanding.

 My current doctoral students have also decided not to speak by phone/Zoom with prospective applicants who contact them before the formal review process.
 Because they will be involved in the admissions process, having conversations in advance with some applicants could create inequities.
 However, if you are invited for an official interview, you will have lots of time to meet with my graduate students and discuss your questions about the lab, my mentoring style, UNC, and the Chapel Hill area!